 LIVING ROOM IN PROGRESS

 It's amazing what a few changes will do!
 We painted the dark wall Benjamin Moore's Vanilla Ice-Cream and added a door to improve the flow of the downstairs to one end of the living room.
-Our own furniture and light accessories definitely have helped make the space feel more beachy.
+Our own furniture and light accessories definitely have helped make the space feel more beachy although we haven't done any major changes to this room yet.

 LIVING ROOM SOURCE LIST: